 • Religious observance – Students may request an excused absence for religious observances, in accordance with Arizona and federal laws and the Religious Accommodations Policy.

-• Personal wellness (health care maintenance, illness, injury or disability) – In the case of a student’s own wellness, it is the student’s responsibility to ensure the appropriate parties, including the site and the course* directors are informed of the absence in a timely manner.
+• Personal wellness (health care maintenance, illness, injury, or disability) – In the case of a student’s own wellness, it is the student’s responsibility to ensure the appropriate parties (noted in syllabus), including the site and course* directors are informed of the absence in a timely manner.
 If the student is seriously ill, a family member or friend can inform the appropriate parties.
-Please see the procedures section for the appropriate parties who must be informed.

-• Residency interview and application related activities – It is expected that students use discretionary time when possible to schedule interviews and applicant visit days.
-An interview or visit requiring an absence may be unavoidable, particularly during the months of November, December, and January.
+• Residency interview and application related activities – It is expected that students use discretionary time, when possible, to schedule interviews and applicant visit days.
+An interview or visit requiring an absence may be unavoidable, particularly during peak residency interview season.
 It is the student’s responsibility to notify appropriate parties, including the course* and site director so that appropriate remediation may be determined.

 Extended or Recurrent Absences

-• If a student is unable to participate in a clinical experience because of their own serious illness, injury or disability, or other personal reasons, they should be apprised of the COM-P’s Leave of Absence Policy and the University of Arizona’s withdrawal policies.
+• If a student is unable to participate in a clinical experience because of their own serious illness, injury, or disability, or other personal reasons, they should be apprised of the COM-P’s Leave of Absence Policy.

 • Students with disabilities who require reasonable accommodation(s) must register with the University of Arizona’s Disability Resource Center in accordance with procedures outlined and work with that office to affect such accommodations.